 ADAM15 (ADAM Metallopeptidase Domain 15) is a Protein Coding gene.
-Among its related pathways are Degradation of the extracellular matrix and Notch Signaling Pathway (sino).
-GO annotations related to this gene include SH3 domain binding and metallopeptidase activity.
+Among its related pathways are Notch Signaling Pathway (sino) and Degradation of the extracellular matrix.
+GO annotations related to this gene include SH3 domain binding and integrin binding.
 An important paralog of this gene is ADAM33.

 UniProtKB/Swiss-Prot for ADAM15 Gene